burlachenkok/exploring-python3/python3-note.md

     # Out: 12
     ```

 5. Python has the `elif` keyword.
 For Python, it's crucial because syntax rules require creating indentation between `else` and `if`.
 The absence of such a keyword potentially will make the source code less readable.
-C++ Language is more flexible, and such a keyword is absent in C and in C++ but in fact it is presented in the C Language Preprocessor.
+C++ Language is more flexible, and such a keyword is absent in C and C++ but it is presented in the C Language Preprocessor.
 Example:

     ```python
     if x < 0: